Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Introduction

 We can now recall the proof in the arithmetic case due to Ullmo and Zhang.
 The proof is done by contradiction.
 Suppose we have a counterexample $X$ for the Bogomolov conjecture.
-Then taking the quotient if necessary, we can easily reduce ourselves to the case where the stabilizer is trivial and $d := \dim X > 0$.
+Then, taking the quotient by the stabilizer of $X$ if necessary, we can easily reduce ourselves to the case where the stabilizer is trivial.
+Further, we may assume $d := \dim X > 0$, since the case of $d = 0$ is rather obvious.
 For a large $N \in \NN$, we can see that the morphism